meghnaa11/PawPal/README.md

 - Session Management: The application maintains user sessions, ensuring a seamless user experience.
 - Error Handling: The application handles errors effectively, ensuring that users are informed when an error occurs (e.g., error retrieving pets).

-## Contributing

-We welcome contributions from the community.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - This project was developed as part of Group 39 of CS546 at Stevens Institute of Technology.